 - Greeter/ Information Desk - Help visitors find their way around the hospital, answer and transfer patient phone calls and sign people up for community education classes.

 - Patient Escorts - Transport patients upon discharge and assist people who need wheelchairs.
 Volunteers also run errands and do special projects.

-- Patient Visitors – Caring people who enjoy conversing, visit patients, provide magazines, fill water bottles and alert nursing staff as needed.
+- Patient Visitors – Caring people who enjoy conversing, visit patients, fill water bottles and alert nursing staff as needed.

 - Pastoral Care-Pastoral care volunteers and Eucharisitic Ministers make initial pastoral care visits, distribute the Eucharist to Catholic patients and provide worship opportunities to patients and their families.
 For more information, contact Anne Millington, Chaplain at 617-313-1755.

 Students from 14 1/2-18 years of age can apply to volunteer for six weeks during July and August.
 Juniors volunteer for two or three 4-hour shifts each week in a variety of departments.
 Applicants must provide one written reference and have an interview.
 We provide orientation, training, community service hour documentation, references and an ice cream social.
 For more information on becoming a junior volunteer, click here.